-To stay safe while walking outdoors with a mask we recommend you:
+These tips can help you stay safe while walking outdoors with a mask:

 tilt your head to look down at the ground regularly when walking, particularly when you are walking on an uneven surface or approaching a curb or step;

-don't rush when walking, particularly if you have difficulty seeing obstacles, are walking on an uneven surface, or are approaching a curb or step;
+don't rush when walking, particularly if you are walking on an uneven surface or are approaching a curb or step;

-when going up or down a curb or step, tilt your head to look down and use a support such as a handrail to assist with balance if available;
+when going up or down a curb or step, tilt your head to look down and use a handrail if available;

-if wearing glasses, try the following to help prevent them fogging up:
+if wearing glasses, try the following to help prevent glasses fogging up:

-- ensure firm fit over your nose, with glasses over the top of the fabric (if your mask has a wire, mould it over your nose; or use tape that is designed to be used on skin to hold down the top of your mask);
+- ensure firm fit of your mask over your nose, with glasses over the top of the fabric (if your mask has a wire, mould it over your nose; or use tape designed to be used on skin to hold down the top of your mask);

 - place a small piece of folded paper towel or tissue on the bridge of your nose between the mask and your face to help absorb moisture;

-- cleaning glasses with a small amount of dishwashing liquid;
+- clean glasses with a small amount of dishwashing liquid;

 use single lens glasses (in preference to bifocal or multifocal glasses) for walking outside if you have them.